justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Artificial-Intelligence-Microsoft-Azure-AI900-Information-Extraction.md

           sentiment or named entities.
         - Using Azure AI Document Intelligence to extract field values from forms.
-    - Store extracted fields as an index.
+    - Store extracted fields as an index like a text and vector hybrid store

     The resulting index can be used to enable users to search for information in the extracted fields based on keywords and filters.